 Vary the risk in your securities: If you are investing in equity funds, then consider large cap as well as small cap funds.
 And if you are investing in debt, you could consider both long term and short term debt.
 It would be wise to pick investments with varied risk levels; this will ensure that large losses are offset by other areas.

 If you ask any professional investor what their hardest task is, he or she will tell you that it is timing the market.
 Trying to time the market is a very tricky strategy.
 Buying at the absolute low and selling at the peak is nearly impossible in practice.
 This is why investment professionals preach rupee cost averaging (RCA).

 RCA is the process of buying fixed amounts into a security/stock/mutual fund at fixed points in time regardless of the prevailing price.
 This means you buy more units of the security at lower prices, and fewer units at higher prices.
 The cost per unit/share over time therefore averages out.
 This reduces the risk of investing a large amount in a single security/mutual fund at the wrong time.

-For this reason, the concept of "asset allocation" was developed.
-Asset allocation is an investment portfolio technique that aims to balance risk and create diversification by dividing assets among major categories such as bonds, stocks, real estate, and cash.
-Each asset class has different levels of return and risk, so each will behave differently over time.
+Asset allocation is an investment concept that balances risk and creates diversification by developing portfolio by dividing assets among major categories such as bonds, stocks, real estate, and cash.
+Each asset class has different levels of return and risk, so each will act differently at different time.
 At the same time that one asset is increasing in value, another may be decreasing or not increasing as much.